Iwasawa theory of fine Selmer groups over global fields: Results over number fields

-The finiteness of $H^0(\Gamma, (H^2_{\mathrm{Iw}}(T_pE/ F_\cyc)(k))^\vee)$ is equivalent to the finiteness of $H^0(\Gamma, R(E/K_\cyc)(k))$, again by equation \eqref{eq5}.
-As $\chi$ is trivial on $G_{F_\cyc}$, we have $H^0(\Gamma, R(E/K_\cyc))(k))\cong H^0(\Gamma, R(E^k/F_\cyc))$.
-By a control theorem for $K_\cyc$ over $K$, similar to the control theorem in \cite{wu}, this is equivalent to $R(E^k/F)$ being finite for every $k\in \N$.
-Finally, we are done by the hypothesis that $R(E^k/F)$ is finite for every $k \geq 1$. \end{proof} Next we discuss Jannsen's Conjecture \cite[Question 2, Page-349]{j}.
+Now assume $E$ has good reduction at a prime $v \nmid p$ in $S$.
+Recall that $V_pE:= (\underset{n}{\varprojlim}E_{p^n})\otimes_{\Z_p}\Q_p$.
+Note that $(E_{p^\infty}(k))^{G_{F_{v}}}$ being finite is equivalent to $\big(V_pE(k)\big)^{G_{F_{v}}}=0$.
+We have $V_pE(k)$ is unramified at $v$ and by the Weil conjectures, the complex absolute value of each of the eigenvalue of $\mathrm{Frob}_v$ acting on $V_pE(k)$ is $q_v^{k+1/2}$, where $q_v=\# O_F/v$.
+Hence we deduce that $\big(V_pE(k)\big)^{G_{F_v}}=0$.
+This completes the proof.} \end{proof} Next{,} we discuss Jannsen's Conjecture \cite[Question 2, Page-349]{j}.
 Jannsen formulates this as \enquote{Question 2} in his article but as we show in Remark \ref{remark1.9}, in our setting of Tate twists of an elliptic curve, \cite[Question 2, Page-349]{j} is equivalent to the Conjecture 1 stated by Jannsen \cite[page 317]{j}.
 Also note that Bellaiche \cite[Proposition 5.1]{be} states Question 2 of Jannsen as a conjecture.